etianl/Trouser-Streak/README.md

 - **HandOfGod:** Deletes the world around you as you fly, and as you click.
 It deletes when you press the directional keys, or when you click it fills with the specified block.
 Operator status required.
 - **Inventory Dupe (1.17):** Duplicates things in your crafting slots when the module is enabled and the Dupe button is pressed in your inventory.
 (Credit to ItsVen and Da0neDatGotAway for original creation of the dupe, and to B2H990 for making the fabric mod.)
 - **Phase:** Allows you to phase through blocks vertically, and through thin blocks horizontally such as doors and world border (Credits to Meteor-Rejects) Please add this back it's not too terrible.
+- **RedstoneNuker:** It's just the regular Nuker module from Meteor client, customized for only breaking things that generate redstone signals.
+Also with included AutoTool.
+To keep you safer when placing lots of TNT.
 - **ShulkerDupe:** Duplicates the contents of a shulker when opening.
 Only works on Vanilla, Forge, and Fabric servers 1.19 and below.
 Use multiconnect or viafabric (Credits to Allah-Hack)
 - **Voider:** Replaces the world from the top down (Credits to Allah-Hack) I only added options to set max and minimum height for voiding, and instead of just air it can do water and lava now too.